With miles of golden beaches, brilliantly blue Mediterranean water, incredible ancient ruins and mild weather, Antalya in winter is a delight.

 Sitting to the east and west of the city, both sandy beaches are long, expansive and have incredible mountain views around them.

-Enjoy the sands of the beach while looking at snow-capped peaks inthe background!
+Enjoy the sands of the beach while looking at snow-capped peaks in the background – it might be warm in Antalya, but it certainly snows elsewhere in Turkey in the winter!

 Antalya is a winter sun destination, but it might not be quite warm enough for a traditional beach holiday.
 However, you can certainly enjoy plenty of lovely strolls.